It is important that you read these instructions carefully.

 Log in to the online service using the same username and password that you used for filing the application.
 Reports can only be submitted under the grantee’s credentials.
 If the reports are filed by another member of the group on behalf of the grantee, their contact details must be provided on the report.
 The grantee is solely responsible for timely and accurate reporting.

 The Foundation uses a common financial plan template for science applications and a common financial plan template for applications for art, culture and other fields.
 The template is cumulative, so the same template is used for each interim report and the final report.
 Any other cost calculations appended to the interim and final reports will not be accepted.
-(Kindly notice that the new templates will be put to use during May 2021.
+(Kindly notice that the new templates will be put to use during fall 2021.
 Until then the financial report can be submitted informally.)

 The Foundation does not send reminders to beneficiaries.
 The beneficiaries are responsible for ensuring that their reports are submitted on time.
 Grant payments may be suspended if the report is not submitted by the due date.